keram88/FPChecker/README.md

 [![Build Status](https://travis-ci.org/LLNL/FPChecker.svg?branch=master)](https://travis-ci.org/LLNL/FPChecker)

 **FPChecker** (Floating-Point Checker) is a dynamic analysis tool to detect floating-point errors in HPC applications.
-It is the only tool of its class that supports the most common programming languages and models in HPC, including C/C++, MPI, OpenMP, and CUDA.
+It is the only tool of its class that supports the most common programming languages and models in HPC, including C/C++, MPI, OpenMP.
 It is designed to be easy to use and easy to integrate into applications.
 The tool provides a detailed HTML report that helps users identify the exact location of floating-point errors in the software.

 ## Documentation